NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 # Differences And Caveats
 ## Docker Issues
-For now, Docker will not be used to containerize the Windows Sensors.
-This product is still fairly immature.
-There were a number of issues including randomvirtual network malfunction and etc that prevented Docker from being useful.
+For now, Docker *will not* be used to containerize the Windows Sensors.
+The Windows 10 Docker product is still fairly immature, and it is not clear if we'll be able to take advantage of it's functionality in the future.
+There were a number of issues including random virtual network malfunctions and etc that prevented Docker from being useful.
 ## Cert Directory
 The Cert directores keys are populated statically from a Linux version of of openssl.
 I could not find an 'official' vesion of openssl running on Windows 10 that would immediately meet my needs.
 I will utilize other mechanisms to dynamically generate these keys at later stage in the development process.
 ## curio